Tax Information

 Property Taxes Due Date

-City of Memphis property taxes are due after the tax rate is set by City Council, generally the third week in June, and are delinquent after August 31.
+City of Memphis property taxes are due after the tax rate is set by City Council, generally in mid to late June and are delinquent after August 31.
 All delinquent property taxes incur interest of 1.5% per month, or 18% annually.

 Tax Rates

-The Memphis City Council sets the City tax rate based upon the budget submitted by the City of Memphis Government and the Shelby County Board of Education.
+The Memphis City Council sets the City tax rate based upon the budget submitted by the City of Memphis Government.
 City taxes on locally assessed properties are based on assessment values as certified by the Shelby County Assessor, as of January 1 of each tax year.
 Taxable properties within Memphis owned by Utilities/Carriers are assessed by the Comptroller of the Treasury of the State of Tennessee, Office of State Assessed Properties.
 Other taxes collected by the City of Memphis include Payment in Lieu of Taxes (PILOT) and Central Business Improvement District (CBID) taxes for taxable entities in the Downtown Center City District.

-If applicable, other general property related charges, i.e., weed cutting, demolition, sanitation, sidewalks, and anti-neglect, etc., will also appear on the tax bills.
+If applicable, other general property related charges, i.e., weed cutting and clean up, demolition and board-up, sidewalk installation, and anti-neglect, etc., will also appear on the tax bills.

 Payment of property taxes